 The four elements of Fuelwatch include:

-Maintenance: Once the truck’s on the road, Fuelwatch will help customers keep up with scheduled preventive maintenance.
+PROPER SPEC’ING: Volvo dealers will work with customers using the company’s Predictor software tool to select the most fuel efficient spec’s for the job.
+Factors such as terrain, desired cruise speed, loads, and applications will all be taken into consideration, the company says.
+MAINTENANCE: Once the truck is on the road, Fuelwatch will help customers keep up with scheduled preventive maintenance.
 The company says improper wheel alignment and neglected fuel and cooling systems can each reduce a truck’s fuel efficiency by up to 3%.
 Volvo also says air system losses can account for another 4% reduction in fuel mileage.
 Fuelwatch will also involve reprogramming the engine power ratings to match changes in application.

-Driver development: It’s been said that the driver can swing fuel economy up to 30% in either direction.
-Volvo says its driver-trainers will provide hands-on training sessions beginning next year.
-The company also offers tips through its in-dash display, which uses icons that advise a driver to adjust his behaviour when required.
+DRIVER DEVELOPMENT: It has been said that the driver can swing fuel economy up to 30% in either direction.
+Volvo says its driver trainers will provide hands-on training sessions beginning next year.
+The company also offers tips through its in-dash display, which uses icons that advise a driver to adjust their behaviour when required.

-Volvo officials at the Great American Trucking Show said there’d be a charge for the driver training component of the program.
+Volvo officials at the Great American Trucking Show said there would be a charge for the driver training component of the program.

 “It’s a nominal fee and one that will pay back many, many times,” said Kress.

 Truck News is Canada's leading trucking newspaper - news and information for trucking companies, owner/operators, truck drivers and logistics professionals working in the Canadian trucking industry.
 All posts by Truck News